Exploring Tekkotsu Programming on Mobile Robots:

 There are several ways to construct PostureMCs.
 Some involve advanced concepts we won't get into in detail here, but we'll quickly survey the possibilities: You could:

-PostureMC implements a very simple type of motion: it moves the all joints directly to their specified target positions.
+PostureMC implements a very simple type of motion: it moves all the joints directly to their specified target positions.
 For complex postural changes like moving from a sitting to a standing position, it may not be safe to move the joints directly and simultaneously to their final values: the robot could fall over.
-Complex actions should instead be implemented as a sequence of smaller motions designed to maintain balance and prevent interference between limbs, which could cause "jamming".
-Jamming will cause the AIBO to power itself down as a protective measure.
+Complex actions should instead be implemented as a sequence of smaller motions designed to maintain balance and prevent interference between limbs, which could cause jamming.

-For these reasons, it is usually preferable to use a MotionSequenceMC rather than a simple PostureMC for substantial changes in posture.
+For these reasons, it is usually preferable to use a MotionSequenceMC (via a MotionSequenceNode) rather than a simple PostureMC (via a PostureNode) for substantial changes in posture.

 Motion sequences